Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 • Rust and mold.

-• Rusty coils, which won’t be able to exhaust heat as well.
+• Damaged coils, which won’t be able to get rid of heat as efficiently.

-• More expensive energy bills due to less efficient cooling.
+• More expensive energy costs due to less efficient cooling.

-3. More Wear and Tear
+3. More Severe Wear and Tear

-If your air conditioner isn’t level, it may vibrate excessively.
-This can cause obnoxious noises when on and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can create annoying noises when running and even require air conditioning repair.

-Excessive vibration can:
+Excessive vibration could:

-• Place extra strain on parts and wear them out faster.
+• Put extra strain on parts and wear them out quicker.

-• Loosen refrigerant lines and cause an expensive refrigerant leak.
+• Loosen refrigerant lines and create a costly refrigerant leak.

 • Make your air conditioner sink further.